 About the author:

-Rich joined Scotwork in 2002 and brings over 40 years of management and negotiation experience to his clients.
-He transforms the negotiation performance of operations, sales and procurement teams and has experience in the manufacturing, oil, gas and chemical, pharmaceutical and medical device sectors.
-Keenly sought after by commercial organizations around the world, Rich’s services are regularly demanded throughout the Middle East, Asia-Pac and Europe.
+Rich brings to Scotwork 40 years of management and negotiation expertise, transforming the negotiation performance of operations, sales, and procurement teams.
+He has extensive experience in the manufacturing, oil, gas & chemical, pharmaceutical, and medical device sectors, and his services are sought by commercial organizations throughout the Middle East, Asia, and Europe...